6 Easy Steps to Cook Frozen Pizza

 • Oven-Cooked Pizza

-No matter what type of oven you are using, however, avoid setting it to “broiler”, as this is one-directional heat.
+No matter what type of oven you are using, however, avoid setting it to “broiler”—as this is one-directional heat.
 Such heat will likely overcook the top of the pizza and leave the rest of it undercooked.

 While your oven heats up, you can finish preparing your pizza.

 Cook for the specified period: Frozen pizzas usually take between 15 and 20 minutes to cook properly.
-But the length of time will also depend on the number of toppings, with some pizzas taking up to 30 minutes to bake.
+But the time will also depend on the number of toppings, with some pizzas taking up to 30 minutes to bake.

 • Microwave-Cooked Pizza